menu

 Hayti is a very small city located in the state of Missouri.
 With a population of 2,310 people and just one neighborhood, Hayti is the 242nd largest community in Missouri.

-Because occupations involving physical labor dominate the local economy, Hayti is generally considered to be a blue-collar town.
-35.09% of the Hayti workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Hayti is a blue-collar town, with 35.09% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hayti is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Hayti who work in maintenance occupations (14.33%), office and administrative support (11.55%), and sales jobs (7.89%).

 The per capita income in Hayti in 2022 was $18,067, which is low income relative to Missouri and the nation.
 This equates to an annual income of $72,268 for a family of four.
 Hayti also has one of the higher rates of people living in poverty in the nation, with 40.33% of its population below the federal poverty line.